skoyamalab/skoyamalab.github.io/_news/announcement20250924.md

 ---
 layout: post
-title: A new paper has been published in EURAIP Journal on Audio, Speech, and Music Processing 🎉
+title: A new paper has been published in IEEE Open Journal of Signal Processing 🎉
 date: 2025-9-24 10:00:00+0900
 lang: en
 inline: false